sxiii/linux-downloader/README.md

 1. Multiple architecture support
 2. Multiple download mirror support
 3. Adding more distributions

+## Notes
+* automation is in the main script
+* all URL/mirror/HTTP scraping are done in the distrofunctions.sh file

 Feel free to do a pull request or ask me to add your favourite distro in the issues.
 NB: I prefer the distros updated at least in 2019 or later.